-- Zeitgeist Story (supernatural detectives like X Files or Afterlife; Evolved superbeings like X Men; Dr Who-style Time Travellers; or an underground team tasked with sorting out phenomena and/or invasions etc like Torchwood)
+- Rehashed Story I’ve seen a gazillion times before (supernatural detectives like X Files or Afterlife; Evolved superbeings like X Men; Dr Who-style Time Travellers; or an underground team tasked with sorting out phenomena and/or invasions etc like Torchwood)

 Writers complain to me all the time they feel they’re getting nowhere.
 They work hard, they say; why shouldn’t they see the fruits of their labours?
 And they’re absolutely right.
 If you were doing any other job for this many hours and seeing no results, you’d be nuts to not take a look at why.
 So here is why:

 You need to stand out.